Skip to content

 Malaga

-It is the perfect place to spend your day with your family and friends.
+It is the perfect place to spend your day with family and friends.
 It is located between the port and La Caleta beach and is 1200 meters long and 45 meters wide.
 The beach offers Fun water and beach leisure activities like hammocks, canopies, and pedal boats.

 Holy Week